 How to make life easier as a Highly Sensitive Person.

-If you’re a Highly Sensitive Person, what is most challenging for you in regards to your sensitivity?
+If you’re a Highly Sensitive Person, what is most challenging for you in regard to your sensitivity?
 Have you discovered anything that makes your life easier as a Highly Sensitive Person?
-I’d love to hear, leave a comment below and let me know!
+I’d love to hear about it.
+Leave a comment below and let me know!